microsoft/playwright/docs/src/test-api/class-testconfig.md

 **Details**

-[`method: Test.beforeAll`] hooks in the matching files will run before all tests. [`method: Test.afterAll`] hooks in the matching files will run after all tests.
+[`method: Test.beforeAll`] hooks in the matching files will run before testing starts. [`method: Test.afterAll`] hooks in the matching files will run after testing finishes.

 If global setup fails, test execution will be skipped. [`method: Test.afterAll`] hooks will run in the same worker process as [`method: Test.beforeAll`].